Last updated: 23.11.23

 In some cases, it is necessary for us to process personal data for the establishment, exercise and/or defence of legal claims.
 We will only process personal data insofar as necessary for our legitimate interests relating to such claims (UK GDPR Article 6(1)(f)).

-We share personal data with the Marketplace, Suppliers, buyer companies, and financing partners, in addition to verification providers (such as Yapily and Sift), as further described above.
+We share personal data with Customers, Suppliers, buyer companies, and financing partners, in addition to verification providers (such as Yapily and Sift), as further described above.
 We also use Google Cloud for hosting purposes, and the hosting servers are located within the EU/EEA.

 We store personal data for as long as necessary to fulfil the purposes described above or longer if needed to comply with our legal obligations, or to establish, exercise or defend legal claims.
 Retention periods will be determined taking into account the type of information that is collected and the purpose for which it is collected, bearing in mind the requirements applicable to the situation and the need to destroy outdated, unused information at the earliest reasonable opportunity.
 Generally, this will be for the duration of our agreement with you or our client, and for 6 years thereafter.
 We may rectify, update or remove incomplete or inaccurate information, at any time and at our own discretion.
 For more information on our retention periods you can contact us using the details below.